-Jarvis Exchange (https://app.jarvis.exchange) is a platform for interacting with our financial protocols on Ethereum.
-In this article we will detail the relationship that exists within our Margin Protocol between users who speculate, the traders, and those who provide liquidity, the liquidity providers (LP).
+Jarvis market (https://jarvis.market) is a trading platform to trade any markets, powered by Margineum.
+In this article we will detail the relationship that exists within our our protocol between users who speculate, the traders, and those who provide liquidity, the liquidity providers (LP).

 Our protocols uberize brokerage; like AirBnb is the largest hotelier in the world, without owning any hotel, our protocol aims to power the largest brokerage place in the world, without having any broker.

-TLDR: In Jarvis Margin Protocol traders trade any assets, from Forex to stocks and cryptocurrencies, against liquidity pools which are supplied by different users.
+TLDR: In Jarvis Margin Protocol (Margineum) traders open leveraged position on any assets, from Forex to stocks and cryptocurrencies, against liquidity pools which are supplied by other users.
 Savvy liquidity providers can hedge their exposure on real financial markets through an automated bridge.

 How does it work?

-Traders trade against the protocol’s liquidity pools, fuelled by the LP.
-Each pool is different, and traders are free to choose with which one to trade according to their settings: some are predefined by the protocol (price feed source, spread and minimum deposit for being a LP) while others are at the discretion of the LP supplying the pool (leverage, isolated or general margin system, supported instruments, spreads and / or commissions, funding fees, daily/hourly/instant settlement, etc.).
+Traders trade against the protocol’s liquidity pools, fuelled by LPs.
+Each pool is different and fueled by a single LP, and traders are free to choose with which one to trade according to their settings: some are predefined by the protocol (price feed source, spread and the minimum deposit for being a LP) while others are at the discretion of the LP supplying the pool (leverage, isolated or general margin system, supported instruments, spreads and/or commissions, funding fees, daily/hourly/instant settlement, etc.).

 Price feed source

-The price feeds are chosen according to the possibility for savvy LPs to hedge themselves (later explained); for example, the price feed can be from FXCM, allowing LP to hedge themselves using this broker.
+The price feeds are chosen according to the possibility for savvy LPs to hedge themselves (later explained); for example, the price feed can be from FXCM, allowing LP to hedge their exposure using this broker.

 Settlement of trades